josvaler/btndataframe/README.md

 # Welcome !

 This is a simple project with a bitcoin dataset that you can use to explore timeseries dataframes.
+You will find just one R file that will let to understand how to clean and split your dataset

 # Files